Trans-cinnamate 4-monooxygenase

-The 4 substrates of this enzyme are trans-cinnamate, NADPH, H^{+}, and O_{2}, whereas its 3 products are 4-hydroxycinnamate, NADP^{+}, and H_{2}O. This enzyme participates in phenylalanine metabolism and phenylpropanoid biosynthesis.
-It employs one cofactor, heme.
+The four substrates of this enzyme are cinnamic acid, reduced nicotinamide adenine dinucleotide phosphate (NADPH), oxygen, and a proton.
+Its products are p-coumaric acid, oxidised NADP^{+}, and water.
+It participates in phenylalanine metabolism and phenylpropanoid biosynthesis, especially of flavonoids in plants.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O_{2} as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+The enzyme is a cytochrome P450 protein containing heme.
+It requires a partner cytochrome P450 reductase for functional expression.
+This uses nicotinamide adenine dinucleotide phosphate (NADPH).

 Nomenclature

 The systematic name of this enzyme class is trans-cinnamate,NADPH:oxygen oxidoreductase (4-hydroxylating).
 Other names in common use include: